U.S. security panel deals major blow to Broadcom's bid for Qualcomm

 Qualcomm is also in a legal battle with Apple over licensing and allegations that it has not delivered on promised rebates - seen by analysts as an effort by Apple to undermine Qualcomm’s strong position in mobile chips.

-Reporting by Sonam Rai and Supantha Mukherjee in Bengaluru; Greg Roumeliotis and Koh Gui Qing in New York; David Shepardson and Patricia Zengerle in Washington; Writing by Chris Sanders in Washington; Editing by Patrick Graham, Nick Zieminski and Richard Chang
+Reporting by Koh Gui Qing in New York and Sonam Rai in Bengaluru; Additional reporting by Supantha Mukherjee and Ismail Shakil in Bengaluru, Greg Roumeliotis in New York and David Shepardson and Patricia Zengerle in Washington; Writing by Chris Sanders in Washington; Editing by Richard Chang and Peter Cooney